evancz/guide.elm-lang.org/error_handling/task.md

 ## Chaining Tasks

 It is great to do one task, but to do anything interesting, you probably need to do a bunch of tasks in a row.
-We use the `andThen` function to do this:
+This is where the `andThen` function comes in:

 ```elm
 andThen : Task x a -> (a -> Task x b) -> Task x b